California Polytechnic State University Mustang Band: Other performances

 The Mustang Band performs in three parades during the year: the SLO Christmas parade, the San Francisco Chinese New Year Parade, and Cal Poly's Open House Parade.
 The Christmas Parades takes place in Downtown San Luis Obispo while the Open House Parade takes place at the California Polytechnic State University, San Luis Obispo campus.
 The Mustang Band also performs at the Cal Poly Music Department's annual Fall Concert entitled Bandfest.
 Here they join the Cal Poly Wind Orchestra and Wind Ensemble and play selections from previous performances in the marching season.

 Pep band season

 From the end of Cal Poly's fall quarter and throughout winter quarter, the marching band transforms into a pep band.
-During this time of the year, the band is strictly a stadium band and plays during both the women's and men's home basketball games and the women's home volleyball games.
-The band plays popular tunes, the fight song, alma mater, and the national anthem.
+During this time of the year, the band is strictly an arena band and plays during both the women's and men's home basketball games and women's home volleyball matches at Mott Athletics Center.
+The band plays popular tunes, the fight songs, and the national anthem.
 The band also changes from traditional marching band uniforms to yellow and green pep band shirts, jeans, and tennis shoes.

 On a volunteer basis, the pep band also performs at certain events throughout the year such as Cal Poly's Open House and Cal Poly's Week of Welcome (WOW).
 By playing at the Open House and WOW events, the band is able to show themselves to all prospective students, which also makes these events an excellent time for recruitment.

-The pep band also attends the volleyball and basketball tournaments.
-Every March they travel with the basketball teams to Anaheim to perform as a thirty-member ensemble at the Big West Tournament.
+The pep band also attends the BWC and NCAA volleyball and basketball tournaments.
+Every March they travel with the basketball teams to perform as a thirty-member ensemble at the Big West Tournament, historically in Anaheim (at the Convention Center or Honda Center) and now in the Greater Las Vegas Area (at Dollar Loan Arena).